techqueria/website/content/about/contact.md

   {{< fields/submit >}}
 </form>

-## Slack

-Within [our Slack community](/slack/), you can reach out to us via the `#meta` channel.

-For technical support questions related to Slack, please contact [Slack support](https://slack.com/help).

-## Social Media

-You can message us via [Twitter](https://twitter.com/Techqueria ) or [Instagram](https://instagram.com/techqueriaorg).

-We are less responsive to direct messages on other social media platforms so it may take longer to get back to you.

-## Interested in sharing job opportunities?

-You can [purchase a marketing package](/support-us/corporate-partner/marketing-packages/) for job opportunities.

-You're also welcome to join [our Slack](/slack/) and share job postings for free in the `#jobs` channel.

-## Interested in partnering with us?

-We're always looking for [partners and sponsors](/support-us/) to help move our mission forward!

 ## Want to meet in person?

+As of Spring 2020, we are no longer having in-person events due to the pandemic but we have plenty of [upcoming virtual events](https://events.techqueria.org/virtual-events/) and once it's safe again...

-You're more than welcome to meet local chapter directors in person through one of our [upcoming events](https://events.techqueria.org/virtual-events/) that take place across our various chapters.
+You're more than welcome to meet local chapter directors in person through one of our in-person events that take place across our various chapters.

-You can check out our different [communities](/communities/) for links to our social media groups and to keep informed on what we're doing.
+You can also check out our different [communities](/communities/) to keep informed on what we're doing.